Krishna-Vijay-G/Hygieia-2.0/Diab_Report/Diabetes_Model_Journey.md

 **Final Status:** ✅ **PRODUCTION DEPLOYMENT APPROVED**

-The Early Stage Diabetes model represents a new paradigm in diabetes prediction, proving that clinically-relevant features can achieve accuracy levels previously thought impossible with traditional approaches.
+The UCI Diabetes model represents a new paradigm in diabetes prediction, proving that clinically-relevant features can achieve accuracy levels previously thought impossible with traditional approaches.

 **Date:** October 21, 2025
 **Final Accuracy:** 98.1%